raczben/tco_study/README.md

 Till this point we haven't glaced at the detailed timing.
 Can these hard timing requirements be fulfiller at all?
 What is the real problem?
-The timing analizer expects all data at the next clock edge from the launch clock by default.
+The timing analizer expects all data at the next clock edge from the launch clock by default (single cycle).
 The following waveform shows the required data valid window on the FPGA pad.
 The data must be valid alongside this window.
+(It is permitted to be valid earlier and hold data onward, but during this slack of time the data *must* be valid.)

 ![Single-cycle requirement](doc_resources/sc_requirement.svg)